Skip to main content

 But the real cost of Kilo Code shows up once you start using it for actual work.

-How Kilo Code pricing actually works
+How does Kilo Code pricing actually work?

 Kilo Code has four separate cost components.
 Most people only see the first one.